University of Cambridge and Hearth Advisors

 Pani, Pahar: The Water Curriculum

-The Department of Geography, University of Cambridge, and The Hearth Education Advisors (a division of Canta Consultants LLP) have jointly developed a water curriculum named ‘Pani, Pahar – The Water Curriculum’.
+The Department of Geography, University of Cambridge, and Hearth Advisors have jointly developed a water curriculum named ‘Pani, Pahar – The Water Curriculum’.
 This curriculum is available FREE to schools and others who may be interested in the materials.

 Creative Commons Licence